flipthetip/Twitter-Solana-NFT-Sales-Bot/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#contents)

+* Demo: [ThreeRarity](https://twitter.com/ThreeRarity) (I used the core code and extended on it by implementing the HowRare API for rarity and attributes)
 * Used by [BR1SALESBOT](https://twitter.com/BR1SALESBOT)
-* Used by [ThreeRarity](https://twitter.com/ThreeRarity) (I used the core code and extended on it by implementing the HowRare API for rarity and attributes)

 ## Setup